 - Because money placed in an UGMA/UTMA account is owned by the child, earnings are generally taxed at the child’s — usually lower — tax rate, rather than the parent’s rate, until a threshold is met.
 For some families, these savings can be significant.

-- There’s no limit to contributions (other than the annual gift tax exclusion limit).
+- There’s no limit to contributions.

 - You don’t need to hire an attorney to set one up.

 - Contributions become the children’s assets and are irrevocable.

 - Because these are the child’s assets, it can significantly affect their eligibility for need-based financial aid for college.

 - If you should die while you are custodian of the account, it becomes part of your taxable estate.
 This can be avoided, however, by naming someone other than yourself as custodian.
 For example, a grandparent can name a parent.

 - Once the child reaches the age of majority, he or she has control of the assets and can use them as they wish, which you may not find desirable for a young adult.